 - make & submit a creative response which explores that concept (in your own time)

 - listen to, play with & discuss the things that you and your classmates have made (during the class workshop timeslot)

 In addition, over the course of the semester you’ll:

 - create a software/hardware tool for making music in a laptop ensemble context

 - write a report reflecting on your design process

 - perform (live!) with your tool and ensemble classmates at the end-of-semeseter LENS concert

-Yes, the main course assessment (worth 50% of the course mark) is to use the computer music instrument/system that you’ve built in a group performance alongside some of your LENS classmates.
+Yes, the main course assessment is to use the computer music instrument/system that you’ve built in a group performance alongside some of your LENS classmates.
 The “present it in concert” part of that is one of the course learning outcomes.

 Outside of that workshop, the class will be delivered in “flipped” mode; we’ll give you some reading material & videos to look at, then you’ll create something in response (as described above).